EPCCed/APT-CPP/lectures/loops-containers/README.md

 Map takes two type parameters in the angle brackets: the key type and value type

-What's with the square brakets?
+What's with the square brackets?
 It's a structured binding similar to python's tuple unpacking

 ---